 Get started by putting away your credit card until you can make a dent in your debt.
 Evaluate your spending habits against your budget of must-have required expenses and work toward eliminating non-essential purchases until you can begin to whittle down your credit card balance and alleviate much of your financial stress.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
-Lauderdale, FL 33301 (954) 712-8888.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
+Lauderdale, FL 33301Â (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of PWA and not necessarily those of Raymond James.
-You should discuss any tax or legal matters with the appropriate professional.
-The information contained in this report has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 401(k) plans are long-term retirement savings vehicles.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.
 Investing involves risk, investors may incur a profit or loss regardless of the strategy or strategies employed.
 Future investment performance cannot be guaranteed.
 Matching contributions from your employer may be subject to a vesting schedule, please review your retirement plan documents or consult with a financial professional for more information.